-Attorney for man suspected in Southern student's hazing death issues statement; BRPD to host press conference this morning
+Attorney for man suspected in Southern student's hazing death issues statement

 Latest Weather Blog

-Attorney for man suspected in Southern student's hazing death issues statement; BRPD to host press conference this morning
+Attorney for man suspected in Southern student's hazing death issues statement

 BATON ROUGE - The attorney for the man who was arrested for alleged criminal hazing said he has not seen evidence strong enough to support the accusations against his client.